SMU-MSTC/mstc-forum/README.md

 ```

 ### Server Configuration
-Here is a sample of configuration file for nginx.
+Here is a sample of configuration file for Nginx.
 ```
 server {

     server_name     forum.localhost;
-    root    /path/to/php-vue-forum-demo/src/;
+    root    /path/to/forum-demo/src/;

     # For php files
     location ~ /api/(.*) {